AdaTrans: Feature-wise and Sample-wise Adaptive Transfer Learning for High-dimensional Regression: Sample-wise Adaptive Transfer Learning

 \subsection{Weight Choice with Unknown Informative Level}

-Obtaining optimal weights by minimizing the error bound in~\eqref{onestepFusion} requires knowing the sparsity level $s$ of $\bz$, the informative level $h_k$, and the universal constant $c$.
+Obtaining optimal weights by minimizing the error bound in~\eqref{onestepFusion} requires knowing the sparsity level $s$ of $\bz$, the informative level $h_k$, and the universal constant $c_{\bSig}$.
 In this section, we provide a data-driven approach to compute the weights by solving the following optimization problem:

-In~\eqref{choose_weight}, we estimate $s$ and $h_k$ respectively by $\|\hbz_{\text{init}}\|_{0}$ and $\|\hat{\bd}^{(k)}_{\text{init}}\|_{1}$ using some initial estimators, such as the Lasso estimator described in Corollary C.1.
-The unknown constant $c_{1}$ is handled as a hyperparameter $\lambda_{W}$, whose optimal choice is found through cross-validation on the target dataset.
-The optimization problem (\ref{choose_weight}) is convex and can be solved efficiently.
+In~\eqref{choose_weight}, we estimate $s$ and $h_k$ respectively by $\|\hbz_{\text{init}}\|_{0}$ and $\|\hat{\bd}^{(k)}_{\text{init}}\|_{1}$ using some initial estimators, such as the Lasso estimator.
+The unknown constant $c_{\bSig}$ is handled as a hyperparameter $\lambda_{W}$, whose optimal choice is found through cross-validation on the target dataset.
+The optimization problem (\ref{choose_weight}) is convex and can be solved efficiently~\citep{duchi2008efficient}.
 With the weight computed by~\eqref{choose_weight}, we can then proceed to solve problem (\ref{P:sample-transfer}) to obtain an estimator for $\bz$.
-Note that although problem (\ref{P:sample-transfer}) involves three hyperparameters, namely $\lambda_{0}$, $\lambda_{1}$, and $\lambda_{T}$, their relative magnitudes are fixed and thus can be jointly tuned.
+Note that although problem (\ref{P:sample-transfer}) involves three hyperparameters, namely $\lambda_{0}$, $\lambda_{1}$, and $\lambda_{T}$, the relative magnitudes of $\lambda_{0}$ and $\lambda_{1}$ are fixed and thus can be jointly tuned.
+Algorithm \ref{alg:sadatrans} outlines the proposed \textit{S-AdaTrans} algorithm.